matanster/PyLeapMouse/README.md

 ###Starting and stopping
 To launch, on Linux, change directory into the cloned repo, and run `start.sh`.
 For other platform clone and tweak this script to match your OS

-###Usage
-Operation is as follows:
+#Usage

+There's too modes of usage you can alternatve between.
+The share the basic tilt approach.

-One hand in frame: The tilt of this hand moves the mouse.
+### One hand in frame
+The tilt of this single hand moves the mouse.

-Two hands in frame: Left hand controls action.
+### Two hands in frame

-    All fingers closed: Mouse movement with right hand tilt.
-    One finger open: Clicking.
-Left mouse button is down.
+Same as before, but now the left hand varies the action type as follows:
+* __Fist__
 Mouse movement with right hand tilt.
+* __One finger open__
+Mouse left-button clicking.
+* __Two fingers or more open__
-    Two fingers open: Scrolling.
-Scrolling with right hand movement.
+Scrolling with right hand tilt.

-This is a somewhat unintuitive method of operation, but I find that it gives exceptionally better control than the most obvious "point-at-screen" method of mouse control.
-With this two-handed tilt based mode, it is easy to hit and properly engage small buttons, scroll through webpages, etc.
+This is a somewhat unintuitive method of operation, but I beleive it gives exceptionally better control than the most obvious "point-at-screen" method of mouse control and makes for better ergonomics.

 ###Usage with Motion Mode (python PyLeapMouse.py --motion):
 Movements are associated with commands listed in a file `commands.ini` placed at the root folder.
 Here is an example of what the file should look like :